 Unless you travel in an RV, then you can’t take with you everything that you want in your holiday.
 Carrying large luggage with you is difficult and more expensive.
 Personally, I consider only the hand baggage for which I don’t need to pay an extra fee when flying.
-I wanted to find out what are the must-have travel accessories, so I reached out to 63 travel experts and asked them the following question:
+I wanted to find out what are the must-have travel items, so I reached out to 63 travel experts and asked them the following question:

 What are your top 3 favorite items that you always take with you when traveling abroad?